Azure/azure-openapi-validator/docs/rules.md

 Please refer to [long-running-response-status-code.md](./long-running-response-status-code.md) for details.

-### ProvisioningStateSpecifiedForLRODelete

-This is a rule introduced to validate if a LRO DELETE operations response schema has "ProvisioningState" property specified for the 200 status code.

-Please refer to [lro-delete-provisioning-state-specified.md](./lro-delete-provisioning-state-specified.md) for details.

 ### LroErrorContent

 Error response content of long running operations must follow the error schema provided in the common types v2 and above.